suchitakulkarni/NASA_RUL_Predictions/README.md

 2. Create environment: `pip install -r requirements.txt`
 3. Run `notebooks/RUL_timeseries_XGBoost.ipynb` for detailed analysis and model training.
 You can run this via google colab.
 4. There is also a modular framework, if you have enough computing power.
 Run python main.py to run locally without notebook interface
-5. Finally there is a streamlit interface run streamlit run app.py
+5. Finally there is a streamlit interface to display results `run streamlit run app.py`

 ## Future Work
 - Incorporate deep learning models (LSTM/GRU) for sequence modeling.